andrasq/node-qnit/Readme.md

 All assertions accept an optional message.
 If provided, the message will be included in the assertion diagnostics.
 It can be helpful to explain what failed.
-Note that qunit includes both the `assert` failure message and the user-provided message; `assert` omits its diagnostic showing the failed values if the user had provided their own message.
+Note that qnit includes both the `assert` failure message and the user-provided message; `assert` omits its diagnostic showing the failed values if the user had provided their own message.